Best Christmas Markets in Munich: A Winter Guide (2024)

 - Gebrannte Mandeln: Candied, roasted almonds (usually gluten-free but double-check)

-- Reiberdatschi: Crispy potato pancakes (double check if they are gluten-free of if contain wheat!)
+- Reiberdatschi: Crispy potato pancakes (double check if they are gluten-free or if contain wheat!)

 - Stollen: A traditional Christmas fruit bread (not gluten-free!)